mixpanel/docs/pages/docs/data-pipelines/integrations/google-cloud-storage-raw-pipeline.md

-# GCS

-The GCS schema pipeline exports [transformed data](/docs/other-bits/data-pipelines/schematized-export-pipeline#transformation-rules) to a GCS bucket.
-This can be useful in case you want to export Mixpanel data into your own BigQuery instance.
+# Google Cloud Storage Raw Pipeline

-To set up a schematized export pipeline to Google Cloud Storage (GCS) from Mixpanel, you must configure GCS to receive the exported data, then [create a pipeline](https://developer.mixpanel.com/reference/create-warehouse-pipeline) to export the data.
+To set up a raw export pipeline to Google Cloud Storage (GCS) from Mixpanel, you must configure GCS to receive the exported data, then [create a pipeline](https://developer.mixpanel.com/reference/create-warehouse-pipeline) to export the data.

 The following document summarizes the steps to edit GCS permissions so that it accepts the Mixpanel export, and provides an example request to create the pipeline.